ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/monday/command-line-intro.md

 Since copying or even moving large files (like sequence data) around your filesystem may be impractical, we can use links to reference "distant" files without duplicating the data in the files.
 Symbolic links are disposable pointers that refer to other files, but behave like the referenced files in commands.

     ln -s PhiX/Illumina/RTA/Sequence/WholeGenomeFasta/genome.fa .
-    ll  # notice the symbolic link pointing at its target grep -c ">" genome.fa
+    ls -ltrhaF  # notice the symbolic link pointing at its target grep -c ">" genome.fa